japanesegoblin1/japanesegoblin1.github.io/_projects/capstone-project/index.md

 ---

 ---
 # This page is currently under construction.
+I am trying to get better images and documentation of everything at the moment.
-If you have any questions about this project, please contact me below!
+If you have any questions about this project, please contact me at the bottom of the main page!

 {% include image-gallery.html images="hero1.jpg" height="600" %}